TU-e-Honors-Academy-AI-Track/DeepL_Intro/0-NN/README.md

 # Introduction to Neural Networks for beginners
-Neural networks are a machine learning technique with which we intend to approximate a (possibly very complicated) function (or mapping) using some kind of graph constructed out of simple neurons.
+(Expected prior knowledge: basics of graphs, meaning of mapping and partial derivatives) Neural networks are a machine learning technique with which we intend to approximate a (possibly very complicated) function (or mapping) using some kind of graph constructed out of simple neurons.

 Lets take a look at such a neuron, one which has n inputs $x_1, ..., x_n$, with corresponding weights $w_1, ..., w_n$.